vim: set encoding=utf-8

 The :math:

-measure for each label, where the weight is the number of instances of each label.
+F_{ eta}measure for a multi-class classification model is computed as the weighted average of the :math:F_{ eta}measure for each label, where the weight is the number of instances of each label.
 The determination of binary vs. multi-class is automatically inferred from the data.-

 The recall result of a binary classification model is the proportion of positive instances that are correctly identified.
 If we let :math:

-denote the number of false negatives, then the model recall is given by :math:rac {T_{P}} {T_{P} + F_{N}}
+T_{P}denote the number of true positives and :math:F_{N}denote the number of false negatives, then the model recall is given by :math:rac {T_{P}} {T_{P} + F_{N}}. -

 The precision of a binary classification model is the proportion of predicted positive instances that are correctly identified.
 If we let :math:

-denote the number of false positives, then the model precision is given by: :math:rac {T_{P}} {T_{P} + F_{P}}
+T_{P}denote the number of true positives and :math:F_{P}denote the number of false positives, then the model precision is given by: :math:rac {T_{P}} {T_{P} + F_{P}}. -

 The accuracy of a classification model is the proportion of predictions that are correctly identified.
 If we let :math:

-denote the total number of classified instances, then the model accuracy is given by: :math:rac{T_{P} + T_{N}}{K}
+T_{P}denote the number of true positives, :math:T_{N}denote the number of true negatives, and :math:Kdenote the total number of classified instances, then the model accuracy is given by: :math:rac{T_{P} + T_{N}}{K}.

 - beta :math: